w3f/polkadot-wiki/docs/kusama-getting-started.md

 For brand-new learners of Blockchain technology:

-- The [Blockchain Fundamentals MOOC course][mooc] is a great introduction to familiarizing yourself with crytography, blockchain concepts, decentralization, networks, cryptocurrency, and so much more.
+- The [Blockchain Fundamentals MOOC course][mooc] is a great introduction to familiarizing yourself with cryptography, blockchain concepts, decentralization, networks, cryptocurrency, and so much more.
 This is recommended for users with backgrounds of all levels, and is also a free course.

 For brand-new learners of Kusama: